 Dates, pomegranate and raisins are just some of the fruits rich in iron.
 Read more about fruits rich in iron here:

-Lacking in Iron?
+Lacking in iron?
 Have you been diagnosed with iron deficiency, otherwise known as anemia?
 Or are you a vegetarian simply looking for more iron rich vegetable sources to add to your daily diet?
-Whatever the case, it pays to know the benefits of including iron rich sources in your dietary intake in order to better appreciate the functions of this important mineral.
+Whatever the case, it pays to know the benefits of including iron-rich food sources in your dietary intake.

 Without iron, most organisms in the world, including humans, would not be alive today.
-Our bodies cannot produce iron on its own and we need to supply our bodies with iron rich sources regularly.
+The human body cannot produce iron on its own.
+We need to supply our bodies with iron-rich sources regularly.

-Red meat and organ meats are commonly recognized as iron-dense sources, but many vegetables and legumes are iron rich as well.
-Iron rich vegetables are often characterized by dark green colored leaves, and are often slightly bitter.
+Red meat and organ meats are commonly recognized as iron-dense sources, but many vegetables and legumes are high in iron as weIron-rich vegetables are often characterized by dark green colored leaves and are often slightly bitter.
 Many beans and legumes are rich in iron as well.